kyaiooiayk/MLOPs-NLP-Project-Fine-Tuning-Transformer/project/step_0_project_setup/README.md

 - Install the Huggingface datasets: `pip install datasets`
 - Install the Huggingface LLM packages: `pip install transformers`
 - Install PT lightening: `pip install pytorch_lightning`
+- Dump the current installed packages: `pip freeze > requirements.txt`.
+If anyone else would like to follow what you have done all they need to do is: `pip install -r requirements.txt`
+***

+## Programming best prectice
 - Install `black` linter on MacOS system: `brew install black`
 - Install `flake8` linter on a MacOS system: `brew install black`
-- Dump the current installed packages: `pip freeze > requirements.txt`.
-If anyone else would like to follow what you have done all the need to do is: `pip install -r requirements.txt`
+- Start black on MacOS with: `brew services start black`.
+- Use `black name_of_your_python_script.py` which will automatically reformat the code for you.
+- Use `flake8 name_of_your_python_script.py` to have see if any suggestion about code formatting is printed on screen.
 ***

 ## Setting up jupyter notebook